 - Click Save.

-When a value is assigned to an individual user the value will always take precedence over any values assigned to that user’s groups.
+When a value is assigned to an individual user, that value will always take precedence over any values assigned to that user’s groups.
 The User Values tab shows when a custom value has been assigned to a user attribute that overrides a group value:

 Assigning Values to User Groups